-The first step in setting up your new email account is determining what type of connection you’d like to use — either a POP connection or an IMAP connection.
-IMAP is quickly becoming the preferred method, since it gives you complete access to all email and all email folders, from multiple computers or mobile devices.
+The first step in setting up your new email account is determining what type of connection you’d like to use — either a IMAP connection or an POP connection.
+IMAP is the preferred method, since it gives you complete access to all email and all email folders, from multiple computers or mobile devices.

 When you check your email with an IMAP connection, you are accessing and managing your email directly from the email server.

 Access: Since the emails are stored on the email server, you can access and manage your email and email folders from multiple computers or mobile devices.

 Storage: If you have limited online storage space, you may need to delete some emails periodically to avoid exceeding your storage capacity.

 Backup: Email is automatically backed up every evening; so, if you accidentally delete an email, your email administrator can retrieve it—even up to 14 days later.
 Internet Connection: If you do not have an Internet connection, you cannot access your email.